takuyaW/docs/content/reference/cordova_6.2/geolocation.en.md

 #### Constants

--   `PositionError.PERMISSION_DENIED`

-> -   Returned when users do not allow the app to retrieve position
+-   `PositionError.PERMISSION_DENIED`: Returned when users do not allow the app to retrieve position information.
->     information.
 This is dependent on the platform.

--   `PositionError.POSITION_UNAVAILABLE`

-> -   Returned when the device is unable to retrieve a position.
-In
->     general, this means the device is not connected to a network or
->     can't get a satellite fix.
+-   `PositionError.POSITION_UNAVAILABLE`: Returned when the device is unable to retrieve a position.
+In general, this means the device is not connected to a network or can't get a satellite fix.

--   `PositionError.TIMEOUT`

-> -   Returned when the device is unable to retrieve a position within
->     the time specified by the `timeout` included in
->     `geolocationOptions`.
-When used with
->     `navigator.geolocation.watchPosition`, this error could be
->     repeatedly passed to the `geolocationError` callback every
+-   `PositionError.TIMEOUT`: Returned when the device is unable to retrieve a position within the time specified by the `timeout` included in `geolocationOptions`.
+When used with `navigator.geolocation.watchPosition`, this error could be repeatedly passed to the `geolocationError` callback every `timeout` milliseconds.
->     `timeout` milliseconds.